richardfan1126/richardfan1126.github.io/_posts/2025-12-18-what-is-ec2-instance-attestation.markdown

 ![Cover Image](/assets/images/0c08d035-f801-4c32-9dfe-e6600f81007e.png)

-In October, AWS announced a new feature, [EC2 Instance Attestation](https://aws.amazon.com/about-aws/whats-new/2025/09/aws-announces-ec2-instance-attestation/){:target="_blank"}.
+In September, AWS announced a new feature, [EC2 Instance Attestation](https://aws.amazon.com/about-aws/whats-new/2025/09/aws-announces-ec2-instance-attestation/){:target="_blank"}.

 In this post, we will see what it is and how we can use it.